lubomirv999/Tech-Shop/README.md

 * Prevent security exploits (XSS, XSRF, Parameter Tampering, etc.)
 * Handle correctly special HTML characters and tags
 * Source control - Github
-* Use responsive design
 * Nice looking UI, supporting of all modern and old Web browsers
 * Good usability
-* Use a state management library like Flux or Redux
 * Deploy the application in a cloud environment
-* Use a file storage cloud API, e.g. Dropbox, Google Drive or other for storing the files
-* Connect to an external API, like Google Maps, AccuWeather, etc.
-* Use of features of HTML 5 like Geolocation, Local Storage, SVG, Canvas, etc.
 * Anything that is not described in the assignment is a bonus if it has some practical use

 ## The application should have: